Australian Digital Health Agency – Improving Digital Health Accessibility and Inclusion

 ADHA tools and apps include:

-Information on Australian Digital Health Agency and their tools and apps can be found on Digital Health website https://www.digitalhealth.gov.au/
+Information on ADHA and their tools and apps can be found on Digital Health website https://www.digitalhealth.gov.au/

 Get involved

-To understand how people with disability are using these tools and apps, PWDA is looking for people with disabilities to take part in a range of consultation activities.
+To understand how people with disability are using these tools and apps, PWDA engaged in a range of consultation activities with people with disabilities throughout July including focus groups, interviews and an online survey.

 Get in touch